wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-unified-endpoint-management/includes/2-device-management-challenges.md

 - Should you let user-owned devices access sensitive applications and data?
 Or, only allow access if the owner agrees to have the device managed by IT?
 - What actions can your organizations take to protect data stored on the device if the device is lost, or if the user leaves the company?

 Mobile devices are more likely than larger devices (such as laptops) to be lost or stolen.
-This loss can mean that private and organization-specific data potentially becomes public.
-Organizations that allow mobile devices access to sensitive data must have policies in place to address these scenarios.
+This loss can mean that private and organization-specific data becomes public.
+If your org lets employees use mobile devices to sensitive data, you need to have policies in place to address these scenarios.